Barbara Schulthess

-Barbara Schulthess (1745 - 1818), was a Swiss Salonnière.
+Barbara Schulthess (1745–1818), was a Swiss Salonnière.
 From 1772 onward, she hosted a literary salon in Zürich, which came to be regarded as the intellectual center of contemporary Zürich.
 She is known as the friend and correspondent of Johann Wolfgang von Goethe.

-She was the daughter of a silk trader and married the silk trader Hauptmann David Schulthess (d.
-1778) in 1763.
+She was the daughter of a silk trader and married in 1763 the silk trader Hauptmann David Schulthess (d.
+1778), born into the Schulthess family, a wealthy and renowned merchant family which ran a bakery and Konditorei (confectionery) at the Rüdenplatz in Zürich, to which belonged educator and philanthropist Anna Pestalozzi-Schulthess.